amartincolby/Rust-Quick-Guide/README.md

         for val in important_people {
             // Using a transmitter returns a Result.
 An error usually occurs
-            // because the receiver has fallen out of scope. let result = transmitter.send(val);
+            // because the receiver has fallen out of scope and thus there is
+            // nothing to accept the message.
+            let result = transmitter.send(val);
             match result {
                 Ok(_) => (), // Ignore success.